 Every garden pictured here is either a rain garden or conservation landscape done through the Montgomery County Rainscapes program.
 They all help manage runoff by slowing water down and encouraging it to seep back into the ground before it hits our storm drains, creeks, rivers and Bay.

-As of today, Backyard Bounty-installed gardens keep more than 5 million gallons of polluted stormwater from going into our creeks, rivers and Bay.
+As of today, Backyard Bounty-installed gardens keep more than SEVEN million gallons of polluted stormwater from going into our creeks, rivers and Bay.